baumheld/mstest_multiple_ResultFiles/README.md

 1. Checkout this repo
-2. Execute `RunTests.ps1` in Powershell (Right-click it) This will run a single test with 5 datarows
+2. Execute `RunTests.ps1` in Powershell (Right-click it).
+This will run a single test with 5 datarows.
 Each datarow will attach one `ResultFile`

 ```